AnkithaVRamaiah/Docker-Notes/simplified.md

 ---

-Your explanation is mostly good, but let's refine it for clarity and structure.
-Here's a clearer and more concise version:

----

 **Multistage and Distroless Images:**

 When we build a Docker image without using a multistage Dockerfile, the image size can increase significantly.
 This happens because all the dependencies, build tools, and the application code are included in the final image.
 As a result, the image becomes larger, which can affect performance and memory usage.